360CVGroup/WISA/README.md

 # WISA
-This is the official reproduction of WISA.
+This is the project page of WISA.